alalloodel/JarrydRepo/README.md

 ![pipeline-step-10](meta-assets/setup-azure-pipeline-10.png)
 <p align=center> Step 10: Add credentials and note profile name

+# Serverless Deployment Policy

+There is a sample deployment policy included that can be used to generate the credentials for the serverless deployment policy.
+This is a good starting point to develop a least priveledge deployment policy.

 # Future Development

 - Enable offline development and testing of lambda functions
 - Improve sample lambda functions
 - Add knowledge wiki
+- Vet the sample front-end